ray-project/ray/doc/source/serve/core-apis.rst

 This section should help you:

 - create, expose, update and configure deployments
-- configure resources of your deployments
+- configure resources for your deployments
 - specify different Python dependencies across different deployment using Runtime Environments

 .. contents::